JaredBaileyDuke/creative-tool-use/initial_exploration/README.md

 This phase surfaced several constraints that influenced later design decisions:

-- **Outdated Franka control software** caused compatibility issues with newer hardware
+- **Outdated / deprecated Franka control software** caused compatibility issues with newer hardware
 - Image-mask adjustments were required to correctly capture the longer tool
 - Progress slowed as the software stack diverged from current libraries, pushing the project toward using to a new platform (SO-101 arm)